ai4ce/NYU-VPR/README.md

 # NYU-VPR-Benchmark

-This reposiroty provides the experiment code for the paper [Long-Term Visual Place Recognition Benchmark with View Direction and Data Anonymization Influences]().
+This repository provides the experiment code for the paper [Long-Term Visual Place Recognition Benchmark with View Direction and Data Anonymization Influences]().

 ## Requirements